Asthma Australia has been monitoring the COVID-19 situation since it began in 2020.

 Boosters help to maintain your protection against COVID-19.

-You are eligible for a COVID-19 booster dose if you:
+You are eligible for a COVID-19 booster dose if it has been 6 months or longer since your last vaccine dose or COVID-19 infection and you:

 Breathe Better Under Your Facemask